 Most people can enjoy eating normally after recovery, but you should aim to have a healthy balanced diet.
 You may find that some foods cause bloating or reflux, which can be uncomfortable.
 You can usually manage this by cutting down on or avoiding foods that trigger your symptoms.

 A gallbladder attack can be painful and intense, but gallstones treatment is safe and very common.
-If you want to explore your options, get in touch with our world-leading private Gastroenterologists by calling 020 7078 3802 or filling in the contact form.
+If you want to explore your options, get in touch with our world-leading private Gastroenterologists by filling in the contact form.